langmead-lab/recount-pump/README.md

 This can be done by resetting the project in AWS (DB/SQS) with the `reset.sh` script listed above.

-## Cluster Configuration

-This step can happen before or after the project initialization.

-Typically, Monorail is run in an HPC environment using Singularity to abstract ease the pain of dependency management.
-Monorail *can* be run outside of containers ("bare metal") but this is not recommended for most cases and is not covered here.

-The key settings file for cluster configuration is the `cluster.ini` file, detailed at the end of this README.

-This file also serves as a reference point for which path temporary/output files will be deposited during a run (useful for debugging).

 ### Worker Run Configuration

-Once the project has been initialized and the cluster has been configured (above), Monorail can be run.
+Once the project has been initialized, Monorail can be run.
 This section assumes you're running on a local HPC cluster, but it could be extended to include remote resources on AWS or equivalent.

 There are 3 types of entities important in this section: